-For example, someone might forgetfully keep the tap on, or there could be leaking appliances, pipe, dripping on faucets.
+For example, someone might forgetfully keep the tap on, or there could be leaking appliances, pipes, dripping on faucets.
 The amount varies this way.

 Besides Oxygen, water is another significant part of our life.
-From brushing our teeth to clean ourselves, from making a mandatory relaxing cup of coffee to our favorite pasta bowl, for almost everything, we need water.
+From brushing our teeth to clean ourselves, we need water for almost everything, from making a mandatory relaxing coffee cup to our favorite pasta bowl.
 We use it as science, and technology is creating our lifestyle for such convenient consumption.

 But do we ever think about how much we actually need or how much do we use daily?

-Some of the states of the United States are using most water as they have experienced the most population growth.
-If this information raises a question in your mind that if we will ever run out of water?
+Some of the United States states are using most water as they have experienced the most population growth.
+If this information raises a question in your mind that if will we ever run out of water?
 The answer is complicated than a clear ‘Yes’ or ‘No.’ Our world is covered by seventy-five percent of water, and the amount of drinkable water among it is only 2.5 percent.
-And we have to remember that water is not only used for daily chores or physical activity but for agricultural and industrial purposes and other livestock does use it too.
+And we have to remember that water is not only used for daily chores or physical activity but agricultural and industrial purposes, and other livestock does use it too.
 So, as a whole, we might run out of clean drinking water across the globe, not only in the United States.

 The study says the Americans do use twice as much water as they think they need or do.
 They underestimate their usage of daily water in large magnitude.
-They have a slight knowledge of how much water they actually need for everyday use and how much water is used for the production of the food they daily consume.
+They have a slight knowledge of how much water they actually need for everyday use and how much water is used to produce the food they consume daily.

 An internet survey of 1020 people by Shahzeen Attari, an assistant professor in the Department of Public and Environmental Affairs at Indiana University, shows that twenty-eight percent of water used in an average house goes for only toilet flushing.
-The survey asked the survey participants how to diminish the water consumption, and forty-three percent of the participants answered that taking a fewer and shorter shower can less the use of water.
-17 Percent said that they would turn off the tap while doing other activities, including brushing their teeth.
+The survey asked the survey participants how to diminish the water consumption, and forty-three percent answered that taking a fewer and shorter shower can less water use.
+17 Percent said they would turn off the tap while doing other activities, including brushing their teeth.
 Attari responded to these answers saying that such an act can save 8 to 10 percent of one person’s daily water consumption.